hapax/hapax.github.io/assets/bloch.md

 Now, is this really a sphere?
 Clearly, for fixed $\theta \in (0, 2\pi)$, we get circles due to the period of the complex exponential $e^{i\phi}$.
 So, at worst, we have a *cylinder* $[0, \pi] \times \mathbb{S}^1$.
-But north cap of the cylinder degenerates into a single point, since
+But the north cap of the cylinder degenerates into a single point, since
 $\sin 0 = 0$, leaving only $|0\rangle$, with no dependence on $\phi$.

 At the south end, something subtler happens.